Meet Our Faculty

 Massachusetts College of Art, BFA; Lesley College, MEd

 Jane Lattimore completed her BFA at Mass.
-Collage of Art and earned a Masters of Education at Lesley College.
+College of Art and earned a Masters of Education at Lesley College.
 She enjoys teaching in youth classes at WAM as well as offering art education courses.
 Her interests in fiberarts, drawing and painting, nature, stories, and spirituality lead her to work in a variety of media.

 Framingham State College, BA; Tufts University/School of the Museum of Fine Arts, MFA

 Randy LeSage enjoys teaching in various media including Drawing, Painting, Printmaking, and Mixed Media with beginner to advanced adult students.
 He's been teaching at WAM for over 20 years.
 He's also taught at various institutions since 1982, including Framingham State College, Clark University, Worcester State College, the Danforth Museum in Framingham.
 He's also a librarian at the Goodnow Library in Sudbury.
 He values the written word as well as a wide range of exploration to inform one's creativity.
 Randy enjoys creating in various visual media and also enjoys writing and going outdoors to draw and paint.
 While appreciative of various ways to make art, he considers the use of and hand and eye coordination in artmaking a vital aspect.

 University of Massachusetts, Amherst, Boston, BA; Boston University, MA

 Maxine L. McDonald